shimaore/abrasive-ducks/README.md

 Datastream routing engine for CCNQ4
 -----------------------------------

-This module implements a core message/datastream routing engine for CCNQ4 (based on `most.js` streams).
+This module implements a core message/datastream routing engine for CCNQ4 (based on `immutable` `most.js` streams).
 It provides opinionated options for message-passing authorization.

 Motivation
 ----------